-Our 16 Weeks Beginner Half Marathon Training Plan is a great plan to build up a strong base and do well on your first half marathon.
+Our 16 Week Half Marathon Training Plan For Beginners is a great plan to build up a strong base and find success on your first half marathon.

-You should ideally be able to run 3 miles / 5 km continuously – regardless of pace – before commencing this plan.
+You should ideally be able to run 3 miles / 5 km continuously – regardless of pace – before commencing this half marathon training program.
 That said, it can be used as a run/walk plan too.

 Who is it for?: